What is SQL?

 WHERE SINGLE VALUE MATCHTING EXPRESSION;

-Consider the CUSTOMERS table having the following records:
+the CUSTOMERS table having the following records:

 SQL> SELECT * FROM CUSTOMERS;